 How successful are dental implants?

 The 10-year success rate for most dental implants is between 90% ‐ 95%.
 Implant design and placement are important factors in implant success.
 Clinical studies show that a patient’s health and bone quality are important determinants of dental implant longevity.

 Who is a good candidate for dental implants?

 Most people who can safely undergo a tooth extraction procedure are likely candidates for dental implants.
-Those who are heavy smokers suffer from alcohol abuse, or a chronic disease, may not be candidates for implants.
-A complete Dental Implant Consultation, physical exam review, and an evaluation of your medical history are required to determine if the procedure is safe for you.
+Heavy smokers who suffer from alcohol abuse or chronic disease may not be candidates for implants.
+A complete Dental Implant examination, physical exam review, and an evaluation of your medical history are required to determine if the procedure is safe for you.